 Queen’s University if one of the medical schools that require CASPer.
 Like with GPA and MCAT, Queen’s sets CASPer score expectations for each application cycle but does not disclose them.
 CASPer scores are also used to weed out applicants in the initial application review stages.

 CASPer is an online situational judgment test that assesses your professional qualities, as well as your ability to stay calm and remain non-judgmental.
-The entire test is completed using your own computer in a location of your choice.
-The test presents you with 15 scenarios and asked 3 follow-up questions based on the scenario observed.
-You are given a limited amount of time to type and video record your answers.
 Although notoriously difficult to study for, you must know how to prepare for CASPer to succeed on your test.
 You must also practice answering CASPer questions and learn how to identify each question type before you take the real test.
 Before you schedule your test, be sure to check out CASPer test dates to find a day that works for you.

 Learn 3 types of CASPer question types you need to know: